catalyst-cloud/catalystcloud-docs/source/object-storage/tutorial-scripts/replication-openstack.rst

-The following is a tutorial that will show you how to create a container that has a single region replication policy, using the openstack command line tools.
+The following is a tutorial that will show you how to create a container that has a single region replication policy, using the OpenStack command line tools.
 There are a number of prerequisites you will need to meet before we can continue with this tutorial:

-- You must have version 5.2.0 or above of the openstack command line tools installed.
+- You must have version 5.2.0 or above of the OpenStack command line tools installed.
 - You need to have sourced an OpenRC file in your console.

 Once you have met these requirements we can create our container.
 For this